sdfergus/my-art-website/README.md

-# Shanimations - my personal art website
+# Shanimations - my personal art portfolio site <3
- UCBE web design project

 Note: If for some reason the video is not displaying on page-load, click on my old logo at the top left or visit one of the other pages and then revisit the home pages to see if that fixes it.